Comparing Logical and Physical ERD

 2. Select Modeling > Visual Diff from the toolbar.

-3. Select the physical ERD on the right hand side of the Visual Diff window.
+3. Select the physical ERD on the right-hand side of the Visual Diff window.

 visual diff window

-• Top: Settings for controlling how and what to compare
+• Top: Settings for controlling how and what to compare.

 change strategy

-There are three types of strategies.
-They are:
+There are three types of strategies:

 change compare